AppliedAcousticsChalmers/ambisonics-for-insta360-pro/signal_processing/README.md

 ![shelving_eq](resources/shelving_eq.png "shelving_eq")

-See the script `render_recording.m` allows you to set flags such that this equalization is performed instead of diffuseEQ+MagLS.
+The script `render_recording.m` allows you to set flags such that this equalization is performed instead of diffuseEQ+MagLS.